Where passion becomes expertise™

 INDICATIONS AND USAGE

-UVADEX® (methoxsalen) Sterile Solution is used with the THERAKOS® CELLEX® Photopheresis System for the treatment of skin problems associated with CTCL or patients who have not responded to other types of treatment prescribed by their doctor.
+UVADEX® (methoxsalen) Sterile Solution is indicated for extracorporeal administration with the THERAKOS® CELLEX® Photopheresis System in the palliative treatment of the skin manifestations of Cutaneous T-Cell Lymphoma (CTCL) that is unresponsive to other forms of treatment.

 IMPORTANT SAFETY INFORMATION